Seeing Through Uncertainty: Free-Energy-Inspired Real-Time Adaptation for Robust Visual Navigation: Experiments

 \subsection{Visual Corruptions}

 The implementations of \textit{Defocus Blur}, \textit{Motion Blur}, \textit{Lighting}, \textit{Spatter}, and \textit{Speckle Noise} are from the Habitat robustness benchmark dataset \cite{rajivc2022robustness}.
-The implementations of weather corruptions (\textit{Snow}, \textit{Rain}, \textit{Fog}, \textit{Glare}, and \textit{Shadow}) are from Albumentations \cite{buslaev2020albumentations}.
-The rest corruption types are implemented in the following ways: \textit{Light Out} is implemented by filling the entire frames with zeros with an $85\%$ probability, for example, if we sample 100 frames we will be likely to have around 85 black frames. \textit{Color Jitter} is implemented by randomly adjusting the brightness, contrast, saturation, and hue of a frame. \textit{Occlusion} is implemented by adding a $64 \times 64$ box at a random position with a random color in a frame.
-See Fig. \ref{fig:visual_corruption} for the example visualization of all corruption types.
+The rest of the corruption types are implemented in the following ways: \textit{Light Out} is implemented by reducing the brightness of each frame with a $50\%$ probability, for example, approximately 50 of 100 sampled frames will be dark. \textit{Colour Jitter} is implemented by randomly adjusting the brightness, contrast, saturation, and hue of a frame.
+Real-world visual corruptions are implemented as follows. \textit{Light on Obstacle} is achieved by projecting disco lights onto a black suitcase. \textit{Light on Camera} is achieved by projecting disco lights onto a camera. \textit{Dirt} is implemented by applying dirt to a camera. \textit{Colour} is implemented by covering a camera with colour films.